Understanding Your Aid Offer

-To view your Award Notification, login to your Student Email.
+To view your aid offer, login to your Student Email.
 All awards are based on full-time enrollment and are adjusted according to enrollment status for a term.

 The Financial Aid Office reserves the right to modify aid at any time based on changes in eligibility or additional resources.